vt6/vt6/spec/foundation.md

 If the message is a request and the specification defining its message type allows it, the terminal MAY produce multiple responses.
 In this case, the first response message MUST be sent immediately, and further responses may be sent at any point in time until the lifetime of the requester's client ID ends.
+All responses must be addressed to the same client ID that appeared in the original request.

 *Rationale:* This rule accommodates subscription mechanisms like `core1.sub` and `core1.pub`, where the client subscribes once and receives multiple publications asynchronously.